Investing, Pensions and Finance

 There are other options available to parents or grandparents who want to provide a financial helping hand.
 For example, trusts can help if you want to retain control beyond the child’s 18th birthday, or if you want to be able to allow other children in the family to benefit in the future.

 Please be aware the tax treatment of pensions and ISAs depends on individual circumstances and may change in the future.
 The value of investments can fall and you may get back less than you invested.

 Whether you’re looking for expert financial advice, or you’re confident managing your own finances, NFU Mutual can help you.

 If you need financial advice, you could choose to speak to one of our Financial Advisers who can offer expert financial advice based on your personal circumstances and goals.
 Find your local NFU Mutual Financial Adviser, or call us on 0800 622 323, option 3.

-If you don’t need financial advice, you can buy direct from us.
+If you don’t need financial advice, you can use our NFU Mutual self-investor service.
 If you’re clear about how much you’d like to invest and your financial goals, we can help.